The Ultimate B Corp Guide and FAQ

 4. Continuous Improvement: Once certified, companies must undergo the verification process every three years to maintain their certification.
 They are encouraged to continuously improve their scores, reflecting an ongoing commitment to the B Corp principles.

-5. Cultural Shift: Beyond the practical and legal changes, obtaining B Corp certification often requires a cultural shift within the company to prioritize sustainability and social goals alongside profitability.
+5. Cultural Shift: Beyond the practical and legal changes, obtaining B Corp certification often requires a cultural shift within the company to prioritise sustainability and social goals alongside profitability.

 Can a certified B Corp go public?